 Regarding the post-processing framework, parameters such as dust properties are calibrated to the Milky Way, which could deviate from high-$z$ galaxies.
 We note that recent work has shown that the MW calibration is still valid, such as the MW extinction curve \citep{Ferrara22}, suggesting that the change in calibration will not significantly affect our post-processing results.
 When modeling the dust radiative transfer using \textsc{skirt}, we mainly consider the ISRF from star particles; therefore, the metagalactic UV background \citep[e.g.,][]{Faucher20} is not included in our [\ion{C}{2}] halo analysis.
 The UV background is subdominant to the local ISRF on the scales of interest in our FIRE-2 galaxies, while this background might become relevant at larger distances from the galaxy center ($> 10\,$kpc).
-When simulating observed [\ion{C}{2}] emission in \textsc{cloudy}, while in this framework \textsc{cloudy} takes a single number of $J_{\rm FUV}$, we note that the photoionization can also be affected by the SED shape.
-Since we just find small variations of SED shape in $6-13.6\,$eV, we consider it as a minor effect that does not significantly affect the \textsc{cloudy} post-processing results.
+When simulating observed [\ion{C}{2}] emission in \textsc{Cloudy}, while in this framework \textsc{Cloudy} takes a single number of $J_{\rm FUV}$, we note that the photoionization can also be affected by the SED shape.
+Since we just find small variations of SED shape in $6-13.6\,$eV, we consider it as a minor effect that does not significantly affect the \textsc{Cloudy} post-processing results.
 In addition, some state-of-the-art simulations now incorporate on-the-fly radiative transfer and non-equilibrium thermochemistry to accurately predict emission line diagnostics of high-$z$ galaxies \citep[e.g.,][]{Katz22,Choustikov2026}, which serve as a useful cross check and can motivate modeling assumptions involved in the post-processing analysis.

-In this analysis, we note that the gas kinematics is regulated by accretion and stellar feedback, and can be further complicated during mergers, where tidal stripping and ram pressure may also play significant roles.
-In our FIRE-2 sample, we have found a few snapshots which suggest that the extended [\ion{C}{2}] emission might also be tied to the major merger event, but with only a few snapshots this correlation is far from statistically significant.
-A detailed investigation of how feedback and mergers shape gas kinematics and their observational signatures is beyond the scope of this paper (but see e.g., \citealt{DC24} for recent simulations of extended [\ion{C}{2}] emission in merging systems).
+We note that while the gas kinematics is mainly regulated by accretion and stellar feedback, it can be further complicated by mergers and galaxy interactions, where tidal stripping and ram pressure may also play significant roles.
+In our FIRE-2 sample, we have found a few snapshots which suggest that the extended [\ion{C}{2}] emission might also be tied to major merger events, but with only a few instances, we do not have enough information to reliably characterize this connection.
+A detailed investigation of how mergers and galaxy interactions shape gas kinematics and [\ion{C}{2}] halos is beyond the scope of this paper (but see e.g., \citealt{DC24} for recent simulations of extended [\ion{C}{2}] emission in merging systems).